openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 This step is the only one where the interaction with TripleO is required.
-From 17+ we don’t have to run any stack update, however, we have commands that should be performed to run os-net-config on the baremetal node and configure additional networks.
+From 17+ we don’t have to run any stack update, however, we have commands that should be performed to run os-net-config on the bare-metal node and configure additional networks.

 Make sure the network is defined in metalsmith.yaml for the CephStorageNodes: